stratospheric-dev/stratospheric/docs/runbooks/elb5xxAlarm.md

 ### NullPointerExceptions

-Thisrogramming error, no .
+This is usually due to a programming error.
 Get in touch with the developers, track the latest release log and identify if there has been a recent deployment.

 Revert the recent deployment and re-deploy the last Docker image using our [deployment hub](#).